 She took to the sport and as a result progressed through the rankings.
 She made Team GB debut at the 2010 Kent International against the Paralympic Champions – China.

 Following the 7/7 bombings and the long, arduous process of rebuilding her life, the next exciting chapter came when she was selected to play in the Team GB Sitting Volleyball team at the London 2012 Paralympic Games.

 - Hertfordshire Sportswoman of the Year 2010

 - Zest Magazine inspirational Woman of the Year 2012

 - Vitalise Woman of Achievement Award 2012

-As a motivational speaker, Martine Wright shares her story and experiences on her journey to becoming a Paralympian.
+As a motivational speaker, Martine shares her story and experiences on her journey to becoming a Paralympian.

 Although she lost both legs in the Circle line bombing, Martine now considers herself a lucky woman with a whole new life of different opportunities.